DRGN-DRC/MeleeMedia/ReadMe.md

 [Download Latest](https://github.com/Ploaj/MeleeMedia/releases) [![Build status](https://ci.appveyor.com/api/projects/status/6tr5rq9adkkj7dv9?svg=true)](https://ci.appveyor.com/project/Ploaj/meleemedia)

 MeleeMedia is a command line tool that can convert to and from .mth, .hps, and .thp found in Super Smash Bros Melee.
+This fork includes project changes to upgrade it to the newer csproj/VS 2017 project format, and allow it to be opened, have its assets installed (via NuGet packages), edited, debugged, and built, all in VS Code.

 ## Requirements